Arekushi/nier-replicant-pt-br-translation/README.en.md

 It's possible to use this project to translate into other languages; just change the parameters, and ChatGPT will do the work for you—just remember to review the texts. 🎉

-This **does not** replace the translation that the Tribo Gamer group is working on, which I imagine is a much more manual task, involving many more people, hence requiring greater care.
-But as there's still a reasonable amount left to translate, I decided to do it my way.
+This project has **no intention** of replacing other translation projects that are being undertaken.
+I believe they do a good job; however, doing this manually takes much longer (but as a result, tends to be more careful).

 If you'd like to buy me a ☕, here's my PIX key for support: `0dd32e9d-8b78-4978-ad8a-797cbd7380d1`